sanskarram981/sanskarram981.github.io/README.md

 ## Portfolio

-I am an electrical undergraduate, currently interning at IQVIA as software developer intern.I have hands on experience working with programming langauges and data structure & algorithms.I have extensively worked on big data technologies like hadoop ,spark and scala for 3 months.
+I am an electrical undergraduate, currently interning at IQVIA as software developer intern.I have hands on experience working with programming langauges and data structure & algorithms.I have extensively worked on big data technologies like hadoop ,spark and scala for 5 months.

+---
+## Education

+### **BIRSA INSTITUTE OF TECHNOLOGY,SINDRI**
+### BTech Electrical Engineering (2018- 2022)
+CGPA 8.69

 ---
 ## Skills

 <p align='left'>